AICONSlab/MIRACL/docs/troubleshooting.md

 (replace `<yourusername>` with the actual user name of your host system)

+### Q: The GUI worked before but does not work anymore:

+In the directory that contains your `docker-compose.yml`, restart the container with `docker compose down` followed by `docker compose up -d`.
+The GUI should work again.

 ### Q: I cannot run X or Y with Docker because of permission denied errors:

 If you have not set up a Docker user you might need to run Docker commands with `sudo`.

 ### Q: Processes that require TrackVis or Diffusion Toolkit are not working:

-Because of their respective licenses, we could not include TackVis or Diffusion Toolkit in our Docker image directly.
+Because of their respective licenses, we could not include TrackVis or Diffusion Toolkit in our Docker image directly.
 Please download and install them on you host machine using their [installation guide](http://trackvis.org/docs/?subsect=installation).
-After they have been successfully installed, mount a volume to your MIRACL Docker container that contains the binary folder for TackVis and Diffusion Toolkit.
+After they have been successfully installed, mount a volume to your MIRACL Docker container that contains the binary folder for TrackVis and
-The last step is to add the binaries to your `$PATH` within your MIRACL Docker container.
+Diffusion Toolkit and add the binaries to your `$PATH` within your MIRACL Docker container.

+### Q: STA workflow fails when trying to create tracts

+Make sure that the TrackVis and Diffusion Toolkit binaries are available to MIRACL.
+See [the previous question](#q-processes-that-require-trackvis-or-diffusion-toolkit-are-not-working) for details.

 ### Q: I need to install or make changes to apps in the MIRACL container but my user is not authorized to do so: